-- the progress, costs and outcome of our planned clinical trial for the EGP-437 Combination Product and of any clinical activities required for regulatory review of the EGP-437 Combination Product outside of the U.S.; - the costs and timing of process development and manufacturing scale up and validation activities associated with the EGP-437 Combination Product; - the costs, timing and outcome of regulatory review of the EGP-437 Combination Product in the U.S., and in other jurisdictions; - the costs and timing of commercialization activities for the EGP-437 Combination Product if we receive marketing approval, including the costs and timing of establishing product sales, marketing, distribution and outsourced manufacturing capabilities; - subject to receipt of marketing approval, the amount of revenue received from commercial sales of the EGP-437 Combination Product; - the progress, costs and outcome of developing the EGP-437 Combination Product for the treatment of additional indications or for use in other patient populations; - · our ability to establish collaborations on favorable terms, if at all, particularly manufacturing, marketing and distribution arrangements for our product candidates; - the scope, progress, results and costs of preclinical development, laboratory testing and, if we determine to proceed into clinical development, clinical trials of our other product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - · the extent to which we in-license or acquire rights to other products, product candidates or technologies for the treatment of ophthalmic diseases.
+- the progress, costs and outcome of our planned clinical trial for the EGP-437 Combination Product and of any clinical activities required for regulatory review of the EGP-437 Combination Product outside of the U.S.; - the costs and timing of process development and manufacturing scale up and validation activities associated with the EGP-437 Combination Product; - · the costs, timing and outcome of regulatory review of the EGP-437 Combination Product in the U.S., and in other jurisdictions; - the costs and timing of commercialization activities for the EGP-437 Combination Product if we receive marketing approval, including the costs and timing of establishing product sales, marketing, distribution and outsourced manufacturing capabilities; - · subject to receipt of marketing approval, the amount of revenue received from commercial sales of the EGP-437 Combination Product; - the progress, costs and outcome of developing the EGP-437 Combination Product for the treatment of additional indications or for use in other patient populations; - · our ability to establish collaborations on favorable terms, if at all, particularly manufacturing, marketing and distribution arrangements for our product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - · the extent to which we in-license or acquire rights to other products, product candidates or technologies for the treatment of ophthalmic diseases.

-As of June 30, 2014, we had cash and cash equivalents of \$401,821.
-We believe that the net proceeds from this offering, together with our cash and cash equivalents as of June 30, 2014 and approximately \$500,000 received in July 2014, will enable us to fund our operating expenses and capital expenditure requirements for the next eighteen months.
+As of September 30, 2014, we had cash and cash equivalents of \$311,098.
+We believe that the net proceeds from this offering, together with our cash and cash equivalents as of September 30, 2014, will enable us to fund our operating expenses and capital expenditure requirements for the next twelve months.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.